sebnitu/vrembem/packages/drawer/README.md

 </div>
 ```

-The [dialog component](https://github.com/sebnitu/vrembem/tree/master/packages/dialog) is a great fit for composing a drawer’s content.
+Drawer dialogs are the actual dialog element within a drawer and are defined using a the value-less `data-drawer-dialog` attribute.
+The [dialog component](/packages/dialog) is a great fit for composing a drawer’s content.

 ```html
 <aside data-drawer="[unique-id]" class="drawer">